 (4) CONSUMER-EMPLOYER ABSENCES.
 When a consumer-employer is absent from his or her home due to an illness or medical treatment and is expected to return to the home within a 30 day period, the consumer's live-in provider may be retained to ensure the live-in provider's presence upon the consumer's return or to maintain the consumer's home for up to 30 days at the rate of pay immediately preceding the consumer's absence.

 (6) EMPLOYMENT AGREEMENT.
-A consumer-employer retains the full right to establish an employer-employee relationship with an individual at any time after the individual's Bureau of Citizenship and Immigration Services papers have been completed and identification photocopied.
-Payment for services is not guaranteed until the Department has verified that an individual meets the provider enrollment standards described in section (8) of this rule and notified both the employer and homecare worker in writing that payment by the Department is authorized.
+A consumer-employer retains the full right to establish an employer-employee relationship with a person at any time after the person's Bureau of Citizenship and Immigration Services papers have been completed and identification photocopied.
+Payment for services is not guaranteed until the Department has verified that a person meets the provider enrollment standards described in section (8) of this rule and notified both the employer and homecare worker in writing that payment by the Department is authorized.

 (7) TERMS OF EMPLOYMENT.
 A consumer-employer must establish terms of an employment relationship with an employee at the time of hire.
 The terms of employment may include dismissal or resignation notice, work scheduling, absence reporting, and any sleeping arrangements or meals provided for live-in or hourly employees.
 Termination and the grounds for termination of employment are determined by a consumer-employer.
 A consumer-employer has the right to terminate an employment relationship with a homecare worker at any time and for any reason.

 (a) ENROLLMENT STANDARDS.
 A homecare worker must meet all of the following standards to be enrolled with the Department's Consumer-Employed Provider Program:

 (A) The homecare worker must maintain a drug-free work place.